BergelsonLab/conversions/README.md

 #### use_pmypi.py

 A python script that will convert a cha file to an eaf.
 It's requirements are in the requirements.txt file.
+First, install the dependencies with ```pip install -r requirements.txt```